chsakell/aspnet5-angular2-typescript/README.md

 <h3>Installation instructions - Part 2 (Run application in Visual Studio 2015, only for Windows users)</h3>
 <ol>
 <li>Download and install Visual Studio 2015 from <a href="https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx" target="_blank">here</a>.</li>
-<li>Open Visual Studio 2015 and install any update related to ASP.NET 5 (check the notifications).</li>
+<li>Open Visual Studio 2015 and install any update related to ASP.NET Core (check the notifications).</li>
 <li>Download the source code and open the solution.</li>
 <li>By the time you open the solution, VS 2015 will try to restore Nuget, NPM and Bower packages.</li>
 <li>In case it fails to restore NPM and Bower packages, open a console and navigate at the src/PhotoGallery path where the <i>package.json</i> and <i>bower.json</i> files exist.
 Run the following commands: